waynodiablo/Oystercard/battle_ships_web.md

 Last week you created a playable battleships game for the terminal.
 You separated the logic of the game from the view ( _how the game is presented to the players_ ), making it extensible in that direction ( _if you did not, there is a version of battleships you can clone and use [our version](https://github.com/makersacademy/battle_ships_september)_ ).

 First we need to make sure that the code we wrote for battleships is in the right places.
 As before we will need a ``lib`` and a ``spec`` directory.
-The basic Ruby Web framework [Sinatra](https://github.com/makersacademy/course/blob/master/pills/sinatra_1.md) that we can use to have Ruby accept requests from a browser, can work with only these directories, but in a _"real"_ project you will see a few more.
+[Sinatra](https://github.com/makersacademy/course/blob/master/pills/sinatra_1.md) can work with only these directories, but in a _"real"_ project you will see a few more.
 By the end of this project our directory structure will look a little more complex than what we have seen so far:

 ```
 .